gozwei/Marcin-Polkowski-Miscellaneous-Codes/README.md

 ## 2016_TESLA

 In summer 2016 I've found interesting job offer from Tesla Motors and I decided to apply.
-One of the recrutation steps involved solving Coding Chellange.
-I give you full Coding Chellange and my solution.
+One of the recreation steps involved solving Coding Challenge.
+I give you full Coding Challenge and my solution.

 ## 2017_Move_One_Match

-This example was created just for fun, however I'm thinkig about using it as an example for my Introduction to Python course.
+This example was created just for fun, however I'm thinking about using it as an example for my Introduction to Python course.

 ## 2017_Python_C++